Sedum caespitosum (Cav.) DC.

 Broad-leaved Stonecrop, Tiny Stonecrop

 Aithales caespitosa, Crassula caespitosa, Crassula diffusa, Crassula magnolii, Crassula verticillaris, Procrassula caespitosa, Procrassula magnolii, Sedum cespitosum, Sedum deserti-hungarici, Sedum louisii, Sedum magnolii, Sedum melanoleucum, Sedum rubens subsp. caespitosum, Sedum rubrum, Sedum rubrum var. louisii, Sedum stellatum, Tillaea caespitosa, Tillaea erecta, Tillaea rubra

-Sedum caespitosum is a small annual succulent with erect, solitary or sometimes branched stems.
-It usually grows only 2.4 inches (6 cm) tall, slowly spreading to form dense mats.
-Leaves are fleshy, green or red in full sun, egg-shaped, and up to 0.2 inches (0.5 cm) long.
-Flowers are star-shaped, white often tinged red or pinkish-red and with red or green keel and appear in short terminal cymes from spring to summer.
+Sedum caespitosum is a small annual succulent with erect, usually solitary, or sometimes branched stems.
+It grows to 2.4 inches (6 cm) tall, slowly spreading to form a dense mat.
+Leaves are thick, fleshy, green or red in full sun, egg-shaped, and up to 0.2 inches (0.5 cm) long.
+Flowers are star-shaped, white, often tinged red or pinkish-red, have a red or green keel, and appear in short terminal cymes from spring to summer.

 The specific epithet "caespitosum" derives from a Latin word meaning "growing in clumps" and refers to the growth habit of the plant.

 How to Grow and Care for Sedum caespitosum

 Light: These succulents grow best in locations where they will enjoy the full sun for at least six or more hours per day.
 Most species will tolerate partial shade but will not thrive in deep shade.

 Soil: Sedums do not like to sit in waterlogged soil, so drainage is essential to prevent root rot.
 Choose a gritty, well-draining soil.